aws-samples/eks-canary-deployment-stepfunction/README.md

-# aws-appmesh-eks-refarch
+# eks-canary-deployment-stepfunction

-This repository demonstrates how to deploy microservices on top of AWS App Mesh and Amazon EKS cluster.
+Reference Architecture of Canary Deployment with Amazon EKS and AWS Step Functions

 ## Architecture Overview